New Mexican-Style Sopapillas with Honey

 Lightly flour your work surface and rolling pin.
 If the dough is at all sticky (it shouldn’t be after it rested) feel free to sprinkle it with a bit of flour so it doesn’t adhere to the surface.
 Dump the dough onto the counter and roll the dough into a thin (1/8-inch thick) square.
 (It doesn’t have to be a perfect square either, just do your best.)
 Cut the sopapillas into 4 x 3-inch rectangles.
 Again, the measurements don’t have to be exact, you can definitely eyeball this.

-Before you fry them up, be sure to get your powdered sugar and honey ready.
+Before you fry them up, be sure to get your honey ready.
 Line a baking sheet or plate with a few layers of paper towels.
 Heat the oil up again to 375 degrees F. Drop the sopapillas in the hot oil, frying two to three at a time, for about a minute, flipping them over at the halfway point.
 (If they don’t puff up, they’ll still be tasty!
 But it may mean the dough isn’t rolled thin enough.)
 They should be lightly golden brown—not too crispy.
 Transfer them to the bed of paper towels to drain.
 Repeat with the remaining sopapillas.

 These taste best straight from the fryer to a plate to being consumed but if you want, you can keep the sopapillas warm in an 200 degree pre-heated oven while you fry up the rest.
 Serve them alongside some honey and apricot preserves.

 Serving: 1g | Calories: 197kcal | Carbohydrates: 41.1g | Protein: 5.3g | Fat: 1g | Saturated Fat: 0.5g | Cholesterol: 3mg | Sodium: 791mg | Potassium: 66mg | Fiber: 1.1g | Sugar: 9.2g